-Background: Speech-language disorders of children have associated symptoms such as effects on literacy, social skills, academic and professional life.
-Investigation of the prevalence of these disorders would help programming for management of the disorders and prevention of the associated symptoms.
-There is a lack of data on the prevalence of children’s speech-language disorders in Shiraz and studying such issue is necessary for early identification, early intervention, and prevention of associated symptoms.
-This study was performed during the years 2012-2016 in Shiraz, Iran.
-The aims of the study were 1) to estimate the prevalence of speech-language disorders in 4-to-6 year old children in Shiraz, and 2) to determine the relationship of these disorders to gender and age.
+Background: Speech-language disorders are associated with symptoms, such as illiteracy, problems in social skills, as well as poor academic and professional performance.
+Investigating the prevalence of the mentioned disorders would be helpful in programming for management of these disorders by preventing the associated symptoms.
+Since there is a lack of data on the prevalence of children’s speech-language disorders in Shiraz, investigating such issue is critical or early detection, intervention, and prevention of associated symptoms.
+The aims were: 1) to estimate the prevalence of speech-language disorders in 4-6 year old children in Shiraz, and 2) to determine the relationship between these disorders with gender and age.

-Methods: 1588 normal monolingual children (761 girls and 827 boys) of average socioeconomic status, aged 4-to 6 years participated in this cross-sectional study.
-The tasks and scoring were adapted from the Townsvill District Screening which included collecting language samples through picture description.
-Chi-square was used to estimate the results.
+Methods: A total of 1588 normal monolingual children (761 girls and 827 boys) of average socioeconomic status, aged 4-6 years were recruited in this cross-sectional study during 2012-16 in Shiraz-Iran.
+Language samples were obtained by describing series pictures.
+Chi-square was used to analyze the data.

-Results: 53 percent of the subjects had at least one of the assessed disorders.
-Specifically, the rates for different disorders were articulation disorders: 40 percent; fluency disorders: 13 percent; voice disorders: 3.3 percent; language comprehension disorders: 2.2 percent; and language expression disorders: 16.2 percent.
-Boys had higher rates of disorders than girls.
-Articulation and comprehension disorders were significantly higher in the younger age group, suggesting a decrease in these disorders with increasing age.
+Results: 53 percent of the participants had at least one disorder.
+Specifically, the rates for different disorders were articulation disorders: 40 percent; fluency disorders: 13 percent; voice disorders: 3.3 percent; language comprehension disorders: 2.2 percent, and language expression disorders: 16.2 percent.
+Boys had higher rates of disorders in comparison to girls.
+Articulation and comprehension disorders were significantly higher amongst the younger age group, suggesting a decrease in these disorders as the age increased.

-Conclusion: The results of this study generally correlate with those of previous studies.
-The high prevalence of speech-language disorders in Shiraz indicate the need to increase public awareness, intervention efforts, and further investigations on the matter.
+Conclusion: The results of this study generally correlate with those of previous ones, showing that language exposure is a key factor in reducing speech language disorders.
+The high prevalence of speech-language disorders in Shiraz indicate the need for increase in public awareness, intervention efforts, and to further investigate the matter.